pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-nested-conditional-with-guard-clauses.md

 #|en| If, during execution, method did everything, it could, it's better to exit as soon as possible.
-Otherwise, going over an empty <code>else</code> block only throws up roadblocks to performance and readability.
+Otherwise, going over an empty `else` block only throws up roadblocks to performance and readability.